 Unmanned Aerial Vehicles (UAVs), also known as Remotely Piloted Aircraft Systems (RPAS) or drones, are increasingly used for humanitarian purposes.
-Earlier this year, we leveraged drones for comprehensive aerial imagery collection to support the recovery program.
+In May 2017, we leveraged drones for comprehensive aerial imagery collection to support the recovery program.
 High-resolution aerial imagery is a valuable resource when creating value-add information products for response, planning, monitoring, and resilience building activities.

 Coordination and legal aspects

 When flying drones, it is important to comply with regulations, conduct activities professionally, and operate safely.
 Failing to do so could result in backlash against the future utilization of the technology.
 An FAA certified remote pilot from the American Red Cross GIS team as well as a volunteer that is certified were present for the project activities.
 During planning stages, we talked through the activities with the Philippine Red Cross.
 Then we communicated with all the local authorities to obtain their approvals.
 We then obtained all necessary authorizations from the Civil Aviation Authority of the Philippines (CAAP).
 Preparation for the trip was a several month process!